MAYHEM-Lab/kmeans-service/site/README.md

     1. Select the "Scaling Policies" tab and click on "ADD A SCALING POLICY".
     2. Type an appropriate name, e.g., "scale-up-25-per-1-min".
     3. Under "Action", select "Scale up by".
-    4. Under "Alarm", click on "Crete alarm".
+    4. Under "Alarm", click on "Creat alarm".
     5. In the pop-up modal window:
         1. Type an appropriate name, e.g., "25-per-1-min"
         2. In the drop down box next to "When the", select "Average"